pdwrl/websocket-promise-lite/README.md

 __url__: url with protocol.
 The only required parameter

 __maxNumberOfReconnects__: maximum number of reconnections, after which there will be no more reconnections.
 If 0 then infinite.
+If -1 then will be no reconnections.
 Default 0.

 __pauseBetweenReconnects__: pause between reconnections (in ms).
 If 0 then reconnections will become after randomized pause.
 Pauses are stored in array [xyz, 3xyz, 5xyz, 8xyz, 12xyz, 17xyz ...
 17xyz], where xyz is random number.
 This is so that all clients reconnects at different time for stable back-end.
 Default 0.